Free PDF download!

-Adding color to your ceramic art can be a tricky proposition.
-Unlike working with paints, what you put on your prize pot or sculpture can be very different from how it looks before and after firing.
-As a general rule, ceramic stains and ceramic pigments look pretty much the same before and after firing while ceramic oxides like iron oxide, cobalt oxide, and copper oxide as well as cobalt carbonate and copper carbonate all look very different.
+Adding color to your pottery can be a tricky proposition.
+Unlike working with paints, what you put on your prize pot or sculpture can look very different before and after firing.
+As a general rule, ceramic stains and ceramic pigments look pretty much the same before and after firing while ceramic oxides like iron oxide, cobalt oxide, and copper oxide, as well as cobalt carbonate and copper carbonate, all look very different.
 In How to Add Color to Your Ceramic Art: A Guide to Using Ceramic Colorants, Ceramic Stains, and Ceramic Oxides, you'll find a little help to better understand what, how, and why ceramic colorants work in a glaze.
 Enjoy!

 Here's a sampling from one of the great articles in How to Add Color to Your Ceramic Art: A Guide to Using Ceramic Colorants,

 Ceramic Stains, and Ceramic Oxides: